-- 14. The Plants Committee should draft a decision calling for an assessment of the production capacity of mahogany plantations in Fiji. - 15.
-The Dominican Republic should further clarify the volumes of West Indian cedar (Cedrela odorata) and bigleaf mahogany (Swietenia macrophylla) timber imported and re-exported in the previous period, as they seem to be incorrectly reflected in the UNEP-WCMC database. - 16.
-As recommended above, the Secretariat should help identify possible sources of funding for range States to implement capacity-building programmes on specific issues related to population assessments, taxonomic descriptions, management and conservation of the species concerned and control and documentation systems. - 17.
-Range States should develop a registration system for plantations and agroforestry systems containing bigleaf mahogany (Swietenia macrophylla), West Indian cedar (Cedrela odorata), Dalbergia stevensonii, Dalbergia retusa and Dalbergia granadillo, and support the creation of seed banks in order to promote forest plantations of the species considered by the Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species. - 18.
-The Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species expresses its concern about the lack of participation of some of its members in the activities arising from the terms of reference adopted at CoP15 and therefore encourages them to fully participate in all these activities. - 19.
-To contribute to the continuity and success of the Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species, Parties should ensure that the group is composed of the same individuals during the period between CoP15 and CoP16. - 20.
-Range States of the species concerned with harvest bans in place should assess the effectiveness of such measures and promote the necessary studies to determine the conservation status of the species and the making of non-detriment findings (NDFs) to ensure their sustainable use in the future. - 21.
-Parties interested in exporting timber from fallen trees of the species concerned after the occurrence of natural disasters should prepare an inventory of stocks available for export (exportable volumes) and share this information with the Secretariat.
+- 11. The Secretariat shall undertake a mission to the Dominican Republic to meet with CITES and Customs authorities in order to verify the volumes of Swietenia macrophylla imported from Fiji, as well as range States of the species.
+During such mission, the Secretariat shall also verify production facilities in the country in order to assess the capacity of the Dominican Republic to process timber into finished products. - 12.
+As recommended above, the Secretariat should help identify possible sources of funding for range States to implement capacity-building programmes on specific issues related to population assessments, taxonomic descriptions, management and conservation of the species concerned and control and documentation systems. - 12.
+Range States should develop a registration system for plantations and agroforestry systems containing bigleaf mahogany (Swietenia macrophylla), West Indian cedar (Cedrela odorata), Dalbergia stevensonii, Dalbergia retusa and Dalbergia granadillo, and support the creation of seed banks in order to promote forest plantations of the species considered by the Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species. - 13.
+The Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species expresses its concern about the lack of participation of some of its members in the activities arising from the terms of reference adopted at CoP15 and therefore encourages them to fully participate in all these activities - 14.
+To contribute to the continuity and success of the Working Group on the Bigleaf Mahogany and Other Neotropical Timber Species, Parties should ensure that the group is composed of the same individuals during the period between CoP1516 and CoP1617. - 15.
+Range States of the species concerned with harvest bans in place should assess the effectiveness of such measures and promote the necessary studies to determine the conservation status of the species and the making of non-detriment findings (NDFs) to ensure their sustainable use in the future. - 16.
+Parties interested in exporting timber from fallen trees of the species concerned after the occurrence of natural disasters should prepare an inventory of stocks available for export (exportable volumes) and share this information with the Secretariat